wiedymi/mediabunny/docs/guide/media-sources.md

 type AudioEncodingConfig = {
 	codec: AudioCodec;
 	bitrate?: number | Quality;
+	fullCodecString?: string;

 	onEncodedPacket?: (
 		packet: EncodedPacket,
 		meta: EncodedAudioChunkMetadata | undefined
 	) => unknown;
-	onEncodingError?: (
+	onEncoderError?: (
 		error: Error
 	) => unknown;
+	onEncoderConfig?: (
+		config: AudioEncoderConfig
+	) => unknown;
 };
 ```
 - `codec`: The [audio codec](./supported-formats-and-codecs/#audio-codecs) used for encoding.
 Can be omitted for uncompressed PCM codecs.
 - `bitrate`: The target number of bits per second.
 Alternatively, this can be a [subjective quality](#subjective-qualities).
+- `fullCodecString`: Allows you to optionally specify the full codec string used by the audio encoder, as specified in the [WebCodecs API Codec Registry](https://www.w3.org/TR/webcodecs-codec-registry/).
+For example, you may set it to `'mp4a.40.2'` when using AAC.
+Keep in mind that the codec string must still match the codec specified in `codec`.
+If you don't set this field, a codec string will be generated automatically.
 - `onEncodedPacket`: Called for each successfully encoded packet.
 Useful for determining encoding progress.
-- `onEncodingError`: Called when an error occurs during encoding.
+- `onEncoderError`: Called when an error occurs within [AudioEncoder](https://developer.mozilla.org/en-US/docs/Web/API/AudioEncoder).
+- `onEncoderConfig`: Called when the internal encoder config, as used by the WebCodecs API, is created.
+You can use this to introspect the full codec string.

 ### Subjective qualities